 You don’t always need to go out to find herps.
 Sometimes they meet you right at home.

-Of course, everyone in Bangkok knows that geckos love to come indoors, where they eat the mosquitos, flies, baby cockroaches, and other pest that annoy us and spread disease.
-On my very first day in Bangkok, I found this Flat-tailed House Gecko sitting on a windowsill.
+Everyone in Bangkok knows that geckos love to come indoors, where they eat the mosquitoes, flies, baby cockroaches, and other pest that annoy us and spread disease.
+On my first day in Bangkok I found this Flat-tailed House Gecko sitting on a windowsill.

 And once I found this Stump-toed Gecko under a board right in front of our house: